SiteScore™ & PowerMap™

 A 100-point composite system.

-SiteScore™ evaluates every nuclear-adjacent AI power site on four institutional domains.
-Each domain is broken into specific scored sub-criteria with defined ranges.
+SiteScore™ evaluates every nuclear-adjacent AI power site across six institutional domains.
+Each domain is broken into specific scored sub-criteria.
+The v2 framework expanded the original four-domain architecture in 2026 to incorporate water access and community acceptance as standalone domains — both confirmed as primary deal-killers in institutional site selection.
 The composite score determines a site's position in the GridMind national ranking and drives every advisory recommendation Meridian delivers.
+Sub-variable weights and exact scoring thresholds remain proprietary and are not published.

+The largest single domain — physical power infrastructure is the primary constraint for AI data center development.
 Evaluates the quality, accessibility, and capacity of transmission and power delivery infrastructure at and near the site.
-This domain rewards parcels with direct, near-term access to high-capacity transmission — eliminating the single most common failure mode in AI power site development.
+This domain rewards parcels with direct, near-term access to high-capacity transmission and clean baseload generation — eliminating the single most common failure mode in AI power site development.

 Proximity to existing high-voltage transmission lines (230kV, 345kV, 500kV), direct substation access, and documented interconnection pathway.
 Tier 1 (direct access, ≥500kV within 2 miles) scores maximum.
 Tier 3 (no direct access, new line required) scores 0–2.